Stellarend/Tower-of-Fantasy-Guide/README.md

 As a free to play, your resources are limited, so it's important you min-max them for optimal progression.
 Here are the limited resources you have access to, and the best ways to use them.

+- Potent Omnium Crystal
+    - Used to upgrade your Suppressor
+    - Upgrade your Suppressor whenever possible
 - Black Crystals
     - Usable in the shop
     - Purchase Red Nucleus